-Your tuition fee status will depend on your original country of residence and whether you are from the European Union, the Rest of the UK or are an International student from anywhere else.
+Your tuition fee status will depend on your original country of residence and whether you are from the European Union with ‘settled’ or ‘pre-settled’ status, the Rest of the UK or are an International student from anywhere else.

 As an international student, you will need to pay tuition fees for both undergraduate and postgraduate courses.
 Tuition fees vary depending on the institution you want to attend and the course you want to study.
 Your institution will provide you with information on how and when to pay your tuition fees.